 For all delivery options, deliveries typically take place Monday to Friday between the hours of 09:00-17:30.
 Weekend and bank holiday deliveries are not available.
 Times are obviously dependent on traffic, location and weather so on the odd occasion delivery may fall outside of this time frame.
 An email confirming the details of your delivery will also be sent to you by our deliveries team.

+Ahead of delivery, all vehicles must undergo a Pre-Delivery Inspection (PDI) at the dealership.
 A PDI check is an inspection of the vehicle by the dealership to ensure that the vehicle does not have any body damage or mechanical issues.
 The dealer also checks the vehicle to ensure any accessories you have asked for have been fitted to the vehicle.

 Once we confirmed your delivery date and the registration of your new vehicle, you will need to arrange your vehicle insurance.

-You are responsible for arranging your own insurance on the vehicle.
+For vehicles not on a Complete Care package, you are responsible for arranging your own insurance on the vehicle.
 This must be a fully comprehensive insurance policy and the hirer obtaining finance must be the main policy holder or a named driver on the insurance certificate.

 Please note that for business contract hire and personal contract hire agreements, the finance company is the registered owner and keeper of the vehicle.